Bira/octopus-carnival/_drafts/hells-rebels-06-part-03.md

 and pulling it out.
 This will expose the PC in question to the Anchor.
 The only way to avoid this is to have a summoned creature take the Heart, as it only responds to the touch of living flesh.
 Tools or TK spells won't work.
-Of course, since exposure causes the PCs to retain their memories after they die, you might get the whole party trying to touch the thing.
+Of course, since exposure causes the PCs to retain their memories after they die, the whole party decide they want to touch the thing anyway.

 Nasperiah, if she's still around, probably doesn't mind them doing that, and will of course gladly let the PCs leave with the Heart.
 In addition to the